WKXP: Jammin' Oldies

-Cumulus Ownership
+Cumulus ownership

 In late 2002, the FCC ordered that Clear Channel divest itself of associations to all "shell" companies, at which point Concord Media was disbanded.
 On February 28, 2003, Concord sold WBPM to Cumulus Media who took over the station the next day.
 With the takeover, the oldies format was relaunched as an all-local format with several former WCZX jocks on the air.
 This format, combined with New York Yankees baseball, propelled the station to its highest numbers since the B-94 days.

 However, this success was short-lived in the wake of aging demographics of the oldies format.
-On October 3, the station went into a weekend of Christmas music stunting (suspended during Yankee games and a New York Giants football game).
+On October 3, the station went into a weekend of Christmas music stunting (though the station continued to air Yankee games and a New York Giants football game).
 At 9:43 AM on October 6, the station was relaunched as Kicks 94.3, playing country music.
 The WKXP call letters started being used on the station a week prior.

-Unfortunately for Cumulus, country was not successful on the 94.3 frequency.
+Country was not successful on the 94.3 frequency.
 The ratings plummeted from the one full book as oldies under Cumulus.
 The reasons for this can be debated; everything from poor management to signal and promotions versus WRWD to the probability that the Hudson Valley can truly support only one country station.
-One theory even cites the potential of a "top of the dial" bias for country music in the Hudson Valley given that WRWD, WGNA-FM in Albany, and the former Y-107 in Westchester County were all next to each other in the 107 MHz range and that any country not near that range has not succeeded.
+One theory even cites the potential of a "top of the dial" bias for country music in the Hudson Valley given that WRWD, WGNA-FM in Albany, and the former New Country Y-107 (WYNY) in Westchester County were all next to each other in the 107 MHz range and that any country stations not near that range have not succeeded.

 The Spring 2005 Arbitron ratings showed the station having nearly no measurable audience outside of Yankee games.
-So the station went to a more youthful approach as The Wolf in Fall of 2005, adding WZAD to cover Orange County and the Catskills in March 2006.
+So the station went to a more youthful approach as The Wolf in fall of 2005, adding WZAD to cover Orange County and the Catskills in March 2006.
 Late in the Summer of 2006, "The Wolf" added some country-sounding songs by non-country artists such as The Allman Brothers, Gordon Lightfoot, Bonnie Raitt, Eric Clapton, Jewel and The Eagles.